 Jason Yao is a Partner at Wanhuida Intellectual Property and a Member of the firm’s Management Committee.
-He is also the managing partner of the firm’s Shenzhen Office and Hong Kong Office.
+He is also the managing partner of the firm’s Shenzhen Office.
 Mr. YAO's practice covers a wide range of intellectual property matters, including litigations on disputes over trademarks, patents, copyrights and trade secrets, investigation and enforcement against trademark counterfeiting, patent infringement and piracy through administrative and criminal actions, licensing, transferring and acquiring trademarks, patents and copyrighted works; handling compliance programs and government investigations on unfair competition and antitrust matters; providing advices on corporate governance, government relation, and crisis management.

 He has been highly regarded by clients for his profound knowledge of intellectual property issues, his sense of urgency and responsibility, and his comprehensive approach in dealing with complex legal issues.